CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# Feburary, 23, 2020
+ In this update the rendering system has been changed slightly to (hopefully) optimize rendering and increase frame rates.
+ Additionally, I have made some fixes to the script handler class.

+ Starting with the rendering system; the render function in the video class now calculates which textures are currently within view of the viewport along with the portions of the textures that are within view of the viewport.
+The rendering system only draws from the portions of the textures that would be visible in the viewport and only draws to the portion of the texture that would appear on the viewport.

+ In theory this should speed things up when drawing large textures, however it seems that drawing large textures is just really inefficient.
+In the futures I will liekly optimize this further.

+ As for the fixes to the script handler class; the interpretScripts function in the scriptHandler class was not functioning as intended in certain scenarios.
+These issues have been resolved and the scriptHandler class is fully functional to my knowledge.

+ The next update will be working with the video rendering system to allow for dynamic display resolutions (with fixed rendering resolutions) along with texture scaling, rotating, and stretching.

 # Feburary, 19, 2020
  In this update the event handlering system was overhauled to allow for more robust events and scripting, along with